Roger Mortimer M.D.

 Education and Training

-• Family & Community Medicine Residency; University of California, San Francisco, Fresno
+• Family & Community Medicine Residency – UCSF Fresno – Fresno, CA

-• Biology B.A. and Psychology B.A.; University of California, Berkeley
+• Bachelor of Science, Biology and Psychology – University of California, Berkeley – Berkeley, CA

 Licensure & Certifications